Skip to content

 Assign a dedicated project manager to ensure the incentive runs smoothly from start to finish – this will keep everyone on track and will ensure actions are completed within the set timescales as set out in the plan.

-Data and Number Analysis
+Data Analysis

 Before the incentive programme commences, ensure you obtain a clear brief on the data set.
 This is essential to guarantee the extraction of the right information for incentive rewards and accurate reporting.
 It’s advisable to test this beforehand by having a sample report run to ensure your data team can provide the necessary data.
 The data is key to the whole incentive.